trzy/Supermodel/Docs/README.txt

 	DirectInputVibrateMax = 100

 They are given as percentages and represent the maximum strength for each effect.
-Setting them to 0 disables them entirely.
+A setting of 0 disables them entirely.
 Values above 100% are accepted but may clip or distort the effect (and possibly damage your hardware).
 By default, they are set to 100%, as shown above.